intel/ai-reference-models/models_v2/tensorflow/bert_large/training/gpu/CONTAINER.md

 ## Datasets

-Follow instructions [here](README.md#prepare-dataset) to download and prepare the dataset for training.
+Follow [instructions](README.md#prepare-dataset) to download and prepare the dataset for training.
 Set the environment variable `DATA_DIR` to point to the dataset directory.

 ## Quick Start Scripts
 | Script name | Description |